balena-io-experimental/jetson-sample-new/README.md

 ./example_ximgproc_fourier_descriptors_demo
 ./example_ximgproc_paillou_demo corridor.jpg
 ```
-If all goes well, you will see example images on the monitor plugged into the Jetson's HDMI port.
+If all goes well, you will see example images on the monitor plugged into the Jetson's video output (HDMI/DisplayPort).
 (While these examples are not particularly exciting, they are meant to confirm that OpenCV is indeed installed.)